Rahul000007/Manage-Contact/README.md

   Manage-Contact is used to store contact and other information about the contact your can add information like email,work,images and about the person using an enhanced text editor.
-Using spring-security helps to secure contact and your information.
+Using spring-security helps to secure your contact and your information.